ardatan/graphql-mesh/website/docs/handlers/soap.md

 sidebar_label: SOAP
 ---

-This handler allow you to consume SOAP services from a remote endpoint.
+This handler allows you to consume SOAP services from a remote endpoint.

 To get started, install the handler library from NPM: